 "The Diamond Toolholder gave an impressive performance on my 9" South Bend lathe.
 Even an inexperienced operator should have no difficulty cutting at depths of .125" in mild steel..." --Rudy Kouhoupt (Product Review, The Home Shop Machinist July/August '93)

-The Diamond Tool Holder is available in six sizes, from 6mm - 16mm tool height.
+The Diamond Tool Holder is available in now seven sizes, from 8mm - 20mm tool height.
+With another size in the design works.

 The 8mm, 9.5mm, and 12mm tools have been redesigned so that the tool tip can face and surface when the shank is at 90 degrees to the mandrel.
 This makes the tool much more convenient to set up when used in a quick change or 4-way tool post.
-The 8mm, 9.5mm, and 12mm tools are also available in a left hand version for cutting towards the tailstock and left hand shoulders.
-The left hand tool also gets around the problem of the shank getting in the way of the chuck when cutting threads.
+The 8mm, 9.5mm, 12mm and 20mm tools are also available in a left-hand version for cutting toward the tailstock and left-hand shoulders.
+The left-hand tool also gets around the problem of the shank getting in the way of the chuck when cutting threads.

-To select the correct size tool holder for your lathe, take a measurement from the base of the tool post where the holder will sit on, to the centre height line of the lathe.
+To select the correct size tool holder for your lathe, take a measurement from the base of the tool post where the holder will sit, to the center height line of the lathe.

-This measurement is the lowest setting that the tool bit can go down to, but the tool tip can be moved up or down for fine adjustment to get the point on centre.
+This measurement is the lowest setting that the toolbit can go down to, but the tool tip can be moved up or down for fine adjustment to get the point on center.
 Of course you can always put a piece of packing under the holder to bring it up higher for a bigger lathe.

 Once you have decided which tool holder is best for your lathe, use the online shop to purchase.